-Digital advertising spend across sectors (fiscal 2023E)
+Digital advertising spends across sectors (fiscal 2023)

-Note: The Others segment denotes any vertical not covered above, including travel and tourism, real estate, agriculture, defence, education, government and social enterprises
+Note: The Others segment denotes any vertical not covered above, including travel and tourism, real estate, agriculture, defence, education, government, and social enterprises

-Digital advertising spend across sectors (fiscal 2028P)
+Digital advertising spends across sectors (fiscal 2028P)

-Note: The Others segment denotes any vertical not covered above, including travel and tourism, real estate, agriculture, defence, education, government and social enterprises
+Note: The Others segment denotes any vertical not covered above, including travel and tourism, real estate, agriculture, defence, education, government, and social enterprises to Rs 210-230 billion in fiscal 2023, followed by desktop advertising at Rs 60-70 billion.
+This trend is anticipated to persist in the foreseeable future due to rising accessibility and affordability of mobile phones, contributing to their increased market penetration.